remix-run/react-router/docs/start/framework/installation.md

 order: 1
 ---

+# Prerequisites

+React Router v7 requires the following minimum versions:

+> node@20

+React Router no longer provides an `installGlobals` method to polyfill the fetch API

+> react@18, react-dom@18

 # Installation

 Most projects start with a template.
 Let's use a basic template maintained by React Router: